Elagabalus

-Later historians suggest Elagabalus showed a disregard for Roman religious traditions and sexual taboos.
-He replaced the traditional head of the Roman pantheon, Jupiter, with the deity Elagabal, of whom he had been high priest.
+Elagabalus is largely known from accounts by the contemporary senator Cassius Dio who was hostile to him, Herodian, who likely relied extensively on Dio, and the much later Historia Augusta.
+The reliability of the accounts of Cassius Dio and the Historia Augusta, particularly their most salacious elements, has been questioned.
+Elagabalus showed a disregard for Roman religious traditions.
+He brought the cult of Elagabal (including the large baetyl stone that represented the god) to Rome, making it a prominent part of religious life in the city.
 He forced leading members of Rome's government to participate in religious rites celebrating this deity, presiding over them in person.
-He married four women, including a Vestal Virgin, in addition to lavishing favours on male courtiers thought to have been his lovers.
-He was also reported to have prostituted himself.
-His behavior estranged the Praetorian Guard, the Senate and the common people alike.
+According to the accounts of Cassius Dio and the Augusta, he married four women, including a Vestal Virgin, in addition to lavishing favours on male courtiers they suggested to have been his lovers, and prostituted himself.
+His behaviour estranged the Praetorian Guard, the Senate, and the common people alike.
 Amidst growing opposition, at just 18 years of age he was assassinated and replaced by his cousin Severus Alexander in March 222.
 The assassination plot against Elagabalus was devised by Julia Maesa and carried out by disaffected members of the Praetorian Guard.

-Elagabalus developed a reputation among his contemporaries for extreme eccentricity, decadence, zealotry and sexual promiscuity.
-This tradition has persisted; among writers of the early modern age he suffered one of the worst reputations among Roman emperors.
+Elagabalus developed a posthumous reputation for extreme eccentricity, decadence, zealotry, and sexual promiscuity.
+Among writers of the early modern age, he endured one of the worst reputations among Roman emperors.
 Edward Gibbon, notably, wrote that Elagabalus "abandoned himself to the grossest pleasures with ungoverned fury".
-According to Barthold Georg Niebuhr, "the name Elagabalus is branded in history above all others" because of his "unspeakably disgusting life".
-An example of a modern historian's assessment is Adrian Goldsworthy's: "Elagabalus was not a tyrant, but he was an incompetent, probably the least able emperor Rome had ever had."
+According to Barthold Georg Niebuhr, "the name of Elagabalus is branded in history above all others; [...]
+"Elagabalus had nothing at all to make up for his vices, which are of such a kind that it is too disgusting even to allude to them".
+An example of a modern historian's assessment is Adrian Goldsworthy's: "Elagabalus was not a tyrant, but he was an incompetent, probably the least able emperor Rome had ever had".
 Despite near-universal condemnation of his reign, some scholars write warmly about his religious innovations, including the 6th-century Byzantine chronicler John Malalas, as well as Warwick Ball, a modern historian who described him as "a tragic enigma lost behind centuries of prejudice".

+Modern scholars have questioned the accuracy of Roman accounts of his reign, with suggestions that the reports of his salacious behaviour and sexual excess likely reflected a desire to politically discredit him in the immediate aftermath of his death, as well as reflecting Roman stereotypes regarding people from the Orient as effeminate.